seerviK/Inventory-Management-System/README.md

-# 🏥 Medical Inventory Management System
+# 🏥 Medical Inventory Management System using Data Structures (Queue, Linked List)

-Welcome to the **Medical Inventory Management System**, a streamlined solution for managing inventory in medical environments such as hospitals, pharmacies, and clinics.
-This system offers essential inventory control features along with a shopping cart feature, allowing users to manage products, keep track of quantities, and generate bills for items in the cart.
+Welcome to the **Medical Inventory Management System**, I have created this system suing core C language to implement the use of data structures like queue and linked list.
+Adding an element, deleting and updating is performed in the above project
 ## 🌟 Features

 ### Inventory Management